byrd-laif/soilMakers/readme.md

 ### *Eco-Logical Movement And Enterprise*

-***Ecological Pro-biotics; biological body and earth care systems, services and commodities provide the environment for an enlightened, sustainable future.***
+***Ecological Pro-biotics; biological body and earth care Eco-systems, services and commodities provide the environment for an enlightened, sustainable future.***

 *A mutually beneficial 'symbiotic legacy venture' with Mother Earth.
 An Eco system that operates to deliver positive bio-logical impacts, symbiotically profiting through seeding the Soil, the Womb of Mother Earth.*